Coronavirus: Banks expected to restrict mortgage lending over pandemic price fears

 Under the Central Bank mortgage lending rules the maximum a person can can borrow is 3½ times annual income and lenders are permitted to give mortgages of no more than 80 per cent of the value of a property, rising to 90 per cent for first-time buyer.

-However lenders also have the discretion to breach the rules for 20 per cent of its mortgage book, as long as they are comfortable that a would-borrower has the capacity to repay the loan in the agreed time fram.
+However, lenders also have the discretion to breach the rules for 20 per cent of its mortgage book, as long as they are comfortable that a would-be borrower has the capacity to repay the loan in the agreed time-frame.

 The deputy governor of the Central Bank has warned banks that will have to act “prudently” and carefully assess what is affordable for people applying for mortgages in the months ahead as the economy reels from the coronavirus shock.